zeriahgroup/Travel/travels/2026_Tasmania.md

 - **Hours: Tues to Sat 12pm to 10pm**

+## Need to book accomodation for Day 8 Hobart

 ## Paused Here for now, haven't update beyond this point

 ## Day 9 - 30 May (Saturday) - Opportunity to visit Salamanca Market again, can visit Mount Wellington

 ## Day 10 - 31 May (Sunday) - Opportunity to visit Farm Gate Market again, fly fo Melbourne